SeOcSa/DeliVeggie.Models/README.md

 # DeliVeggie.Models

-Contains a project libery with Models used within App
+Contains a project libery with Models used within App build as a nuget package